Serving all Ontario residents | In-person and virtual appointments available

 The Unique Emotional Landscape of Today’s Teens

 Today’s adolescents face challenges that compound this natural emotional intensity.
-Social media creates constant comparison and pressure to curate a perfect online presence.
+Social media platforms like TikTok and Instagram create constant comparison and pressure to curate a perfect online presence.
+Recent 2024 research indicates that teens spending more than three hours daily on social media face double the risk of poor mental health outcomes, with TikTok’s algorithm-driven content particularly linked to increased anxiety and body image concerns.
+Instagram’s emphasis on visual perfection continues to correlate with elevated rates of depression, especially among teenage girls.
 Academic expectations have intensified, with competition for college admissions starting earlier.
 Add in climate anxiety, political division, and the lingering effects of pandemic isolation, and it’s no wonder emotional intensity seems amplified.

 A Berkeley study exploring teen emotions revealed that adolescents often experience feelings with physical sensations – describing anxiety as “electricity running through my veins” or anger as “heat spreading throughout my body.”
 For teens, emotions aren’t just mental states but embodied experiences that can be overwhelming and difficult to articulate.